Team-1280/scouting/docs/Configuration.md

 This configuration dictates how checkboxes data will be reported.
 Default setting is "Y/N".

-Acceptable values:<br>
+Acceptable values:
 "YN" - If checked the output of the element will contain a "Y".
-If not checked it will contain a "N".<br>
+If not checked it will contain a "N".
 "10" - If checked the output of the element will contain a "1".
-If not checked it will contain a "0".<br>
+If not checked it will contain a "0".
 "TF" - If checked the output of the element will contain a "T".
-If not checked it will contain a "F".<br>
+If not checked it will contain a "F".

 ### google-sheets-enable